 The Modern Foreign Languages department offers a GCSE in French and/or Spanish in Years 10 and 11.
 The work you have done in Years 7-9 provides an excellent foundation for success at GCSE if you decide to continue with your learning journey in this language.
-In the GCSE French and Spanish course, you will study topics such as Identity and Culture; Local, National

-Reaching New Frontiers - Did you know? . . .
+Did you know ...?

-- 94% of the world does NOT speak English as its main language! - 1 in 5 UK companies say they are losing business because of a lack of language skills. - 74% of employers in the UK prioritise applicants who have language skills when recruiting for jobs. - People who speak languages earn on average 20% more than people who do not. - Many universities offer the chance to study a language alongside virtually any other course, giving you the chance to study abroad and broaden your horizons. - Some of the best universities will not even consider applications from students who do not have a Modern Foreign Language GCSE as part of the English Baccalaureate.
+- 94% of the world does NOT speak English as its main language! - 1 in 5 UK companies say they are losing business because of a lack of language skills. - 74% of employers in the UK prioritise applicants who have language skills when recruiting for jobs - People who speak languages earn on average 20% more than people who do not - Many universities offer the chance to study a language alongside virtually any other course, giving you the chance to study abroad and broaden your horizons - Some of the best universities will not even consider applications from students who do not have a Modern Foreign Language GCSE as part of the English Baccalaureate